rpm-software-management/dnf/doc/cli_vs_yum.rst

   $ systemctl enable dnf-automatic.timer && systemctl start dnf-automatic.timer

-The timer is in both cases activated 1 hour after the system was booted up and then repetitively each 24 hours.
+The timer in both cases is activated 1 hour after the system was booted up and then repetitively once every 24 hours.
 There is also a random delay on these timers set to 5 minutes.
 These values can be tweaked via ``dnf-automatic*.timer`` config files located in the ``/usr/lib/systemd/system/`` directory.

-None of ``/etc/sysconfig/yum-updateonboot`` configuration options (REBOOT_RPMS, GROUPLIST, OPTIONS) are supported.

 =======================================